appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-ee-chart.md

    ```bash
    kubectl rollout restart deployment/appsmith -n <namespace>
    ```

+Congratulations, you have successfully migrated to the Appsmith Business Edition Helm chart v2 installation.

 ## Troubleshooting
 If any issues are encountered, please reach out to [support@appsmith.com](mailto:support@appsmith.com) or raise it on the [Discord Server](https://discord.com/invite/rBTTVJp).